Turkey's lira firms after Pompeo says he expects talks on U.S. pastor

 He plans to file an appeal to Turkey’s top court after a lower appeals court reduced his sentence, his lawyer said last week.

-Reporting by Sarah Dadouch and Ezgi Erkoyun; Additional reporting by Steve Holland and Lesley Wroughton in New York; Editing by Andrew Heavens
+Additional reporting by Steve Holland and Lesley Wroughton in U.S. and Ali Kucukgocmen in Istanbul; Writing by David Dolan; Editing by Janet Lawrence